CallumAlexander/JOTT/README.md

 - [x] Figure out why `make uninstall` doesn't install the script
 - [ ] Handle `tt` tags

+## Disclaimer

+Project contributers are not responsible in anyway for unintended modification or deletion of user data.
+Users are expected to inspect any accompanying MAKE files before installing or uninstalling the program.
+Good data management, including keeping regular back ups, prevents data loss.

 ---
 ASCII Art credits: textkool.com